 8. DevSecOps Engineer:

 Basically, they are developers; their prime job is to develop the application with no vulnerabilities.
 But, they also need to scan the developed application for vulnerabilities and fix them to avoid being exploited.
 They use various tools to scan the application as they are not security experts.
-They just do static code inspection and dynamic runtime behaviour scans and try fixing the vulnerability in the best possible way.
+They just do static code inspection and dynamic runtime behavior scans and try to fix the vulnerability in the best possible way.

 9. Security Operations Manager:

-As like other project managers security manager has to manage several things to run the cybersecurity teams.
-Their prime work includes resource management, service delivery, increase engagement among the cybersecurity teams and develop a service improvement plan.
-Security Manager reports to the Chief Information Security Officer and ensures everything is in control and up to date.
-Managing Cybersecurity teams is not that easy task; it needs a lot of technical and management skills.
+Like other project managers security manager has to manage several things to run the cybersecurity teams.
+Their prime work includes resource management, service delivery, increased engagement among the cybersecurity teams, and developing a service improvement plan.
+The security Manager reports to the Chief Information Security Officer and ensures everything is in control and up to date.
+Managing Cybersecurity teams is not an easy task; it needs a lot of technical and management skills.
 This role is not for freshers.

-Different organizations follow different strategy and structure to manage security systems.
-Large organizations keep these functional areas discrete. they maintain a separate team to manage.
+Different organizations follow different strategies and structures to manage security systems.
+Large organizations keep these functional areas discrete.
+They maintain a separate team to manage.
 But, small companies hire engineers who can cover multiple functional areas.
 It is up to the Organization how they design their cybersecurity teams.
-Growing technology leads to growing cyber threats as cyber growing cyber threats gives birth to various functional cybersecurity professions.
-Emerging technologies like IoT, Machine Learning, Quantum computing, Cloud, Blockchain may create new security challenges which give way to new cybersecurity professions.
+Growing technology leads to growing cyber threats as cyber growing cyber threats give birth to various functional cybersecurity professions.
+Emerging technologies like IoT, Machine Learning, Quantum computing, Cloud, and Blockchain may create new security challenges which give way to new cybersecurity professions.